 Tension is not important for this project, but you may need to adjust your hook size depending on the type of cord you are using.

 You can find a full list of all abbreviations we use in our abbreviations and conversions guide.
 This free crochet basket pattern is written in UK terminology but you can easily convert it to US terms using the guide.

-Here’s some more fab free crochet projects for the home:
+Once you’ve hooked up these crochet baskets, why not try some of these fab free crochet projects for the home: